Katiechong-git/Root/README.md

 ## My Approach:

 ### 1. Make a Driver class.
 Since there are several different attributes that can be associated with each driver, I decided to make a Driver class, and each driver instance will have name, distance, speed, time attibutes.
 In the end, I can sort the drivers based on their distance travelled.
-Since the input command for trips is in the format of "Trip Dan 07:15 07:45 17.3", the driver class should have setDistance(), setTime(), and setSpeed() methods and calculate distance travelled in total, time travelled in total and the average speed respectively.

 ### 2. Scan and parse the input.txt file.
 I decided to make a Solution class and scan every line (command) in the input.txt file in my storeInput method.
-I want to parse each command so first thing I did was to get rid of the white space of each command and store it into a array of words, so that I can access different attributes of the Driver by using index of the words array.
+I want to parse each command so first thing I did was to split each command by white space, and store it into a array of words, so that I can access different attributes of the Driver by using index of the words array.

 ### 3. Make a HashMap for drivers and store each trip.
 Because there could be mutiple trips for a driver, I want to have easy access to each Driver instance when I encounter another trip for the same driver.
 Therefore, I made a HashMap with key = driver.name and value = Driver.
-Since they could only be two types of command, the first command is Driver and the second command is Trip, I can then first check if the current command is Driver or Trip.
+For each command, I can then first check if the command is Driver or Trip.
 If it is a driver command, then I make a new Driver instance and add it to my hashmap, if its a trip command, then I find the driver by name using HashMap, then update the driver's total distance, time, and speed.
 I also had to make another method in my Driver class speedValid() to check if the speed of this current trip is less than 5 mph or greater than 100 mph.
 If this trip's speed is valid, then I can update my driver instance.

 ### 4. Put the drivers into a list and sort the drivers based on distance.
 Now that I have a hashmap of all the drivers, I can store every driver into a ArrayList.
 I use a new Comparator based on the driver's travel distance to sort the driver's list by desending order.